Promoting Local Business and Local Markets

 The bank’s participation simplifies SHARE’s administrative work so that it can concentrate on building local support, while creating a future bank credit reference for the borrower.
 We also feel that the bank’s participation helps ensure payback, as the borrower’s credit rating is at stake.
 Another advantage of the bank’s participation is that the program is easy to start without large overhead and staff costs.

 The role of SHARE is in essence that of coordinator.
-It coordinates efforts between community members willing to invest in local, small businesses that have trouble obtaining conventional financing, and the borrower.
 The work coordinating investors and borrowers can be accomplished on a part-time and volunteer basis so long as a bank is handling the record of monies deposited and borrowed, as is customary.
 With such a simple method available for increasing loans to small local businesses, SHARE-like programs can be started in other areas, which is already happening.

 But the SHARE program, as it exists, remains dependent on the deposits of social investors, a limited group with limited resources.
 The launching of a local currency is the next logical step in the development of the program, a step that could increase the credit available and reduce the interest rate to as little as 3 percent, the cost of servicing the loan.
 Such a favorable increase in local credit could make small, local businesses once again economically competitive.